multiversx/mx-docs/docs/sdk-and-tools/mxpy/sdk-py.md

 ---
-id: mxpy
+id: sdk-py
-title: mxpy
+title: sdk-py
 ---

-mxpy CLI and Python SDK
+MultiversX SDK for Python

 **mxpy** (the CLI tool) can be found here: [mx-sdk-py-cli](https://github.com/multiversx/mx-sdk-py-cli).
 It targets a broad audience of **users** and **developers**, as depicted below: